-Firing of a captive bolt according to the manufacturers' instructions should lead to immediate destruction of the skull and the brain and, as a result, immediate death.
+Firing of a captive bolt in accordance with the manufacturers' instructions should lead to immediate destruction of the skull and the brain and, as a result, immediate death.

 Article 7.5.8.
 Summary analysis of stunning methods and the associated animal welfare issues